SampleEnvironment/secop-site/source/getting-started/first-use.rst

 Reading values
 ^^^^^^^^^^^^^^

-The most basic command to access a module is the :ref:`read <message-read>` message, where we can retrieve the value of a parameter:
+The most basic command to access a module is the `read` message, where we can retrieve the value of a parameter:

 .. code::